 - unexplained rash

-The immunofixation-urine test is often used as a screening measure to evaluate abnormal immunoglobulin levels because the results are available more quickly than they would be with other tests.
+The immunofixation urine test is a common screening measure to evaluate abnormal immunoglobulin levels because the results are available more quickly than they would be with other tests.

-Similar results can be obtained from the immunoelectrophoresis-serum (IEP-serum) test.
+The immunoelectrophoresis-serum (IEP-serum) test provides similar results.
 It may take longer to obtain results from the IEP-serum test.
 However, the results may be more accurate.

-The immunofixation-urine test is administered in a healthcare setting.
-You will be required to provide a midstream, clean-catch urine sample.
-This method will help prevent germs that may be around or in the urethra from entering the sample container.
+The immunofixation urine test occurs in a healthcare setting.
+You will need to provide a midstream, clean-catch urine sample.
+This method will help prevent germs that may be near or in the urethra from entering the sample container.

 Your doctor or nurse will supply you with a clean-catch urine kit.
 The kit will include sterile towels for cleaning and a sterile-catch container with a lid.
-Men or boys must first clean the head of the penis using the sterile towels.
-Women and girls must use the sterile towels to wash the area between the lips of the vulva.
+If you are male, you must first clean the head of the penis using the sterile towels.
+If you are female, use the sterile towels to wash the area between the lips of the vulva.

-Once you have carefully cleaned yourself, you will urinate a small amount into the toilet bowl and then stop the flow of urine.
+After carefully cleaning yourself, you will urinate a small amount into the toilet bowl and then stop the flow of urine.
 This will clear the urethra of contaminants.
 Then you will collect the remaining urine in the sterile cup.
-The total volume of the urine sample should be 1 to 2 ounces.
+The total volume of the urine sample should be between one and two ounces.

-Once the sample has been collected, you will place the lid on the cup and either leave it in a box marked for samples or take it to your doctor or nurse.
+When you finish collecting the sample, you will place the lid on the cup and either leave it in a box marked for samples or take it to your doctor or nurse.
 The individual who gave you the clean-catch kit will tell you what to do with the sample.
 The doctor or nurse will then send the urine sample to the lab for evaluation.

-The clean-catch urine procedure can be awkward, and you may find your first sample is less than the required 1 to 2 ounces.
-This is not unusual.
+The clean-catch urine procedure can be awkward, and you may find your first sample is less than the required one to two ounces.
+This isn’t unusual.
 You can complete more than one clean-catch procedure to acquire the needed sample volume.

-You must ask for a new sterile clean-catch kit for each attempt to collect urine.
-The sterile towels and containers cannot be reused.
+You must ask for a new, sterile clean-catch kit for each attempt to collect urine.
+You can’t reuse the sterile towels and containers.
 Repeat all the steps of the clean-catch urine procedure as you collect more urine.

-The immunofixation-urine test requires only normal urination.
-The test is not invasive and does not pose any significant risks to the patient.
-The test should not produce any discomfort.
+The immunofixation urine test requires only normal urination.
+The test isn’t invasive and doesn’t pose any significant risks to the patient.
+The test shouldn’t produce any discomfort.

 A negative result from the test indicates that there are no abnormal immunoglobulins present in the urine.
-If abnormal immunoglobulins are not detected, you may not be required to undergo any additional testing.
+If the test doesn’t detect abnormal immunoglobulins, you may not need to undergo any additional testing.

-Abnormal immunoglobulins may suggest the presence of a serious health issue such as multiple myeloma or Waldenstrom’s macroglobulinemia.
+A positive result means that abnormal immunoglobulins were present in your urine Abnormal immunoglobulins may suggest a serious health issue such as multiple myeloma or Waldenstrom’s macroglobulinemia.
 The presence of abnormal immunoglobulins also may be an indication of other types of cancer.

-The immunofixation-urine test is only one of several diagnostic tests that will need to be completed to confirm your diagnosis.
+The immunofixation urine test is only one of several diagnostic tests that will confirm your diagnosis.
 The detection of abnormal immunoglobulins may not indicate an underlying health condition for some patients.
 A small percentage of individuals have low levels of abnormal immunoglobulins in their bodies.
-These individuals do not develop any health problems.
+These individuals don’t develop any health problems.
 This condition is known as monoclonal gammopathy of unknown significance (MGUS).